aksiksi/zynq-updater/README.md

 ### Server

 Install the `protobuf` Python package.
 The easiest way to do this on any platform is through Anaconda: `conda install protobuf`.

+You also need pysha3; install with `pip install pysha3`.